Tzrlk/docker-taskwarrior/README.md

 	-v "%HOME%/.taskrc:/root/taskrc:rw" ^
 	-v "%HOME%/.taskbw:/root/.config/bugwarrior/bugwarriorrc:rw" ^
 	-v "%HOME%/.task:/root/.task:rw" ^
-	-v "%CD%:/root" ^
+	-v "%CD%:/root/work" ^
-	-w "/root" ^
 	tzrlk/taskwarrior %*

 ```

-Before actually running the script for the first time, make sure to create the `.taskrc`, `.taskbw`, and `.task` files so docker doesn't mistake them for directories, and make sure the `HOME` environment variable points to your user directory (or alternately, use `%USERPROFILE%` instead).
+Note: Before actually running the script for the first time, make sure to create the `.taskrc`, `.taskbw`, and `.task` files so docker doesn't mistake them for directories, and make sure the `HOME` environment variable points to your user directory (or alternately, use `%USERPROFILE%` instead).

+Also, make sure that the first line of config in your `.taskrc` file is `include /root/defaults.rc`

 ## Plugins

-The plugins are preinstalled with their dependencies, but require some configuration to make sure that the aliases are set up to support them.
-Run the following commands to enable the various plugin executions:
+The plugins are preinstalled with their dependencies, and have aliases set up in the default config for their execution:

-* [graphdeps][1]: `task config alias.graph execute graphdeps.py`
+* [graphdeps][1]: `task graph`
-* [bugwarrior][2]: `task config alias.bugs execute bugwarrior`
+* [bugwarrior][2]: `task bugs`

 [1]: https://gist.github.com/BrianHicks/2769821